 So, if you need help with anything, no matter how silly it seems, just ask!
 Can’t get your stove started?
 Just ask!
-Or there doesn’t come any water out of your water filter?
+Or the water doesn’t come out of your water filter?
 Just ask!
 Can’t remember which tent pole should go where?
 Just ask!
 Don’t understand which way you need to go when you look at the map?
 Just ask!

 Asking is the only way to learn.
 And once out there, people are willing to help you out.
 Really, I’ve helped people without them asking me.
 I just can’t stand it when I see people monkey about things.
 And if people laugh at you because you ask something?
 Laugh back hard and tell them that they knew less when they started than you do now!
 End of story!

 Nothing more important than safety.
 No matter what you do or where you go.
 Always follow up with the following tips: